-Google Chrome like any other web browser caches images and web files, and saves cookies (files containing information about specific sites) from every website you visit to speed up the loading process and offer a better browsing experience when you return to the same websites.
+On Google Chrome, you can clear the cache and cookies to resolve performance and browsing issues as well as to free up space on your computer, and in this guide, you will learn how.
+Chrome, like any other web browser, caches images, files, and cookies from every website you visit to speed up the loading process and offer a better browsing experience when you return to the same site.

-Click the Clear browsing data button to complete the task.
+Click the Clear data button to delete the cache on Google Chrome.

-Once you completed the steps, you’ll notice that sites may load a little slower, but this is normal as Chrome have to re-cache the data again.
-You may also need to sign-in again to some of your services as a result of deleting the cookies stored in the web browser.
+Once you complete the steps, Google Chrome will clear the cache data (and cookies), allowing websites to load correctly and faster than before after reaching the information.
+You may also need to sign in again to some of your services as a result of deleting the cookies and other site settings stored in the browser.

 In addition to resolving issues and improving the browsing experience, clearing the cache can also help with the security of your browsing session and free up space on your computer.